alec202/CalorieTrackerVanilla/README.md

 A health Calorie Tracker using vanilla tools

 # Where at
-Currently I'm working on the Front End for the login page.
+Currently I'm working on the front end for the login page.

 # Next Steps
 - [ ] Center the login container box